docker/compose/docs/reference/compose_exec.md

 This is the equivalent of `docker exec` targeting a Compose service.

-With this subcommand you can run arbitrary commands in your services.
+With this subcommand, you can run arbitrary commands in your services.
 Commands are by default allocating a TTY, so you can use a command such as `docker compose exec web sh` to get an interactive prompt.